rtk1357/IGME-230/230-project-1-content.md

 # Mole Control

 ### High Concept
-Whack-a-mole crossed with shoot-'em-up, where the moles build walls to defend themselves.
+Whack-a-mole crossed with shoot-em-up, where the moles build walls to defend themselves.

 ### Genre: Action, Casual